Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education

 \subsection{Two-qubit systems}

-In both parts of the second survey, participants were split into two groups, one presented with \acrshort{cn} and one presented with \acrshort{dcn}, and were asked to find:
+In both parts of the second survey, participants were split into two groups, one presented with \ac{cn} and one presented with \ac{dcn}, and were asked to find

-\begin{itemize} \item the resulting state after application of an X gate, a Z gate, and a Hadamard (H) gate, \item the probability of finding a particular result upon measurement of a given state, \item the resulting state after application of a CNOT gate, \item a separable state and an entangled state (between non-separable, or non-entangled states, respectively), and \item a combination of two gates that were applied to transform one given state into another given state (``guess-the-gates'' (gtg) questions). \end{itemize}
+\begin{itemize} \item the resulting state after application of an X gate and a Hadamard (H) gate, \item the probability of finding a particular result upon measurement of a given state, \item a separable state and an entangled state (between non-separable, or non-entangled states, respectively), and \item a combination of two gates that were applied to transform one given state into another given state (\enquote{Guess-the-Gates}) questions). \end{itemize}

-The average scores for two-qubit questions are shown in table \ref{tab:2qubit_correctness} and the average times for correctly solved questions are shown in table \ref{tab:2qubit_time}.
-In the latter, the combined score of part A and part B show only cases where participants managed to solve both questions, i.e. both questions on the same concept with and without visualization, correctly.
-Figure \ref{fig:score_2} shows the combined average score per question and figure \ref{fig:time_2} shows the combined average time taken (for all answers, not only the correct ones).
+The average scores for two-qubit questions are shown in Table \ref{tab:2qubit_correctness} and the average times for correctly solved questions are shown in Table \ref{tab:2qubit_time}.
+In the latter, the combined scores of part A and part B show only cases where participants managed to solve both questions, i.e., both questions on the same concept with and without visualization, correctly.
+Figure \ref{fig:score_2} shows the combined average score per question and Figure \ref{fig:time_2} shows the combined average time taken (for all answers, not only the correct ones).